-With all the costs of getting married, it's good to know there's an affordable option that maintains the elegance of the occasion.
-A Registry Marriage is ideal for couples seeking a simple and intimate ceremony.
-The Registry provides the vows and the ceremony takes around 15 to 20 minutes.
-You can be confident we will look after all the legal requirements, from ceremony to certificate.
-To apply for a Registry Marriage, please complete both of these forms:
+With all the costs of getting married, we offer an affordable option popular with couples seeking a fuss free experience.
+We provide the vows and the ceremony takes around 15 to 20 minutes.
+We look after all the legal requirements, from ceremony to certificate.

 To lodge a Notice in person

 Both partners must provide their original Birth Certificates and a current photo ID or a passport.